decompals/decompedia/tools/decomp-dev.md

 decomp.dev has an [API browser](https://decomp.dev/api) that allows you to preview all project API endpoints, as well as generate and customize progress badge images.

-## GitHub bot
+## GitHub app

-Once your project is on decomp.dev, you can install the [GitHub bot](https://github.com/apps/decomp-dev) to the repository or organization. decomp.dev will automatically comment on PRs detailing any changes.
+Once your project is on decomp.dev, you can install the [GitHub app](https://github.com/apps/decomp-dev) to the repository or organization.
+The GitHub app allows decomp.dev to receive notifications when a GitHub Actions workflow completes, rather than polling every 5 minutes.

+Additionally, decomp.dev will automatically comment on PRs detailing any changes.
 PR comments may be configured in the [management interface](https://decomp.dev/manage).

-The GitHub bot allows decomp.dev to receive notifications when a GitHub Actions workflow completes, rather than polling every 5 minutes.

 ## Integration guide